Beet Armyworm

 moth

 Beet armyworm larvae can vary from light green to nearly black.
 They have four pairs of abdominal prolegs and a dark head capsule.
-Many fine, white wavy lines run along the back, and a broader stripe occurs along each side.
+Many fine, white wavy lines run along the back, and a broader tellow stripe runs along each side.
 There is usually a distinctive dark spot on each side, just above the second pair of true legs.
 Females lay eggs in masses, covering them with hairs and scales.
-Eggs hatch in a few days and larvae feed for about three weeks, sometimes spinning slight webs over the foliage.
+The eggs hatch in a few days and larvae feed for about three weeks, skeletonizing foliage and sometimes covering it in fine webbing.

-Because beet armyworms do not appear to overwinter in Kansas, they have not been a problem until late summer or early fall.
-These foliage feeders usually are not a serious problem on established stands unless there are enough to severely defoliate plants.
-More severe problems occur in recently planted fields where seedlings may be lost when larvae clip them off near the soil surface.
-Economic infestations are similar to army cutworms – possibly four to five per square foot on established stands and one to two per square foot on seeding stands.
-Late fall infestations often disappear soon after the first hard freeze, but this is often difficult to predict.
-Beet armyworms are difficult to control, and options are limited.
+Although there are several generations per year, beet armyworms do not overwinter in Kansas and are not usually a problem until late summer or early fall.
+Significant mortality can be inflicted by a parasitoid, Hyposoter exigue, and many predators will feed on eggs and young larvae.
+Natural biological control is typically sufficient to prevent economic damage, although populations can escape control in some years.
+Larval feeding rarely causes serious damage on established stands, unless defoliation becomes severe.
+Newy planted fields are more susceptible, as seedlings may be clipped off near the soil surface and killed.
+The economic threshold is probably similar to that for army cutworms – four to five larvae per square foot on established stands, or one to two per square foot on seeding stands, sampled with a sweep net.
+Late fall infestations often disappear after the first hard freeze, but this can be difficult to predict.
+Beet armyworms are difficult to control with insecticides, and options are limited.

 Please refer to the most recent version of the Alfalfa Insect Management Guide for specific control alternatives.